Current & Recent

 Things Amy’s been teaching lately:

 Algorithmic bias & visibility.
 Computer vision and machine learning based inference for video art.
+A non-dystopian approach to generative AI for artists.
 Contemporary expanded cinema; Machine learning as part of real-time audiovisual systems for performance and installation; Visual performance history and practice; abstract cinema history; history and practice of process-based/programming-based digital media art.

 Amy also continues to occasionally perform CyberSpaceLand (2003 – present).
 She enjoys awkwardly and obliquely addressing gender politics whenever possible and in her leisure time tries to play drums better than that.